This is a paid advertorial, but all opinions are mine

 Since I turned 16, I have always had a job.
 Whether it’s full-time or part-time, I have always worked.
 Life changed, though, when I gave birth to Little J – as you can imagine.

 It took me and my husband nearly 3 years to conceive him and the last thing that I wanted to do was go to work and be away from him all day.
-I wanted to spend as time as I could with this little human that I had created.
+I wanted to spend as much time as I could with this little human that I had created.
 I didn’t want to miss out on all of those special moments, so I gave up work to be with him.

 But would I have returned to work if I had the option of flexible working?
 Well, perhaps yes.